dmclatfdu/Codes-for-Transferable-Neuromorphic-Computing-Invariance-from-Variation/README.md

 #### II.
 The code in RC_arrhythmia.py would take a lot of time, about 3-4 days (we use the AMD Ryzen 5800H and the Intel Core i5-14600KF).

 #### III.
 The librosa library often meets the problem: osError cannot load library 'libsndfile.dll':error 0x7e.
-To solve this problem, you may have to manually do the following steps: (1) locate the directory which reports the error (when using anaconda to create an environment, it is most likely .conda/envs/your_env_name/Lib/site-packages); (2) create a folder named _soundfile_data in the directory; (3) put the file libsndfile_64bit.dll in the _soundfile_data folder.
+To solve this problem, you may have to manually do the following steps: (1) locate the directory which reports the error (when using anaconda to create an environment, it is most likely .conda/envs/your_env_name/Lib/site-packages); (2) create a folder named _soundfile_data in the directory; (3) put the file libsndfile_64bit.dll (provided in this repository) in the _soundfile_data folder.
 After the above procedures, run the code again to check whether the problem is fixed or not.